Osagie-Godstand/chi-postgres-user-account/README.md

 ## Automating Program Compilation with a Makefile
-- To build target use: make build-app
+- To build target use: make build-api
 - To run target use: make run
 - To run API inside docker container use: make docker